tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - can you remember your parents laughing? what was the cause?
 - do you think you spent too much time at work when we were young?
 - looking back through your parent, grant-parents, and so on, what characteristic do we all share?
+- what was the greatest gift your parents gave you? have you tried to install the same lessons in your children? do you think you succeeded?

 - what did you find the most rewarding about being parent?